Syllabus

 vision requirements.
 This study will provide the empirical data necessary

-and the operation of [commercial motor vehicles].
-The data will permit
+the operation of [commercial motor vehicles].
+The data will permit the

-the FHWA to properly evaluate its current vision requirement in the
+FHWA to properly evaluate its current vision requirement in the context

-context of actual driver performance, and, if necessary, establish
+of actual driver performance, and, if necessary, establish a new vision

-a new vision requirement which is safe, fair, and rationally related
+requirement which is safe, fair, and rationally related to the latest

-in interstate commerce,’ ” Advocates for Highway Safety, supra,
+motor vehicles] in interstate commerce,’ ” Advocates for Highway

 In sum, the regulatory record made it plain that the waiver regulation